-Facebook's top exec in Washington takes heat for his support of Brett Kavanaugh
+'Emotional' Facebook staff meeting addresses exec who supported Kavanaugh

 US Senate

-Kaplan's presence took Facebook colleagues by surprise, including those who work with him at the company's office in Washington, according to a person familiar with the internal strife caused by Kaplan's attendance at the hearing.
-"No one knew," the person told CNN Business.

-"Let's assume for a minute that our VP of Policy understands how Senate hearings work," one Facebook employee wrote in an internal message board posting seen by The New York Times.
-"His seat choice was intentional, knowing full well that journalists would identify every public figure appearing behind Kavanaugh.
-He knew that this would cause outrage internally, but he knew that he couldn't get fired for it.
-This was a protest against our culture, and a slap in the face to his fellow employees."

-Sheryl Sandberg, the company's chief operating officer, weighed in on the issue in an internal post Friday, a day after the hearing.
+Sandberg, the company's chief operating officer, also weighed in on the issue in an internal post last Friday, the day after the hearing.

 "I've talked to Joel about why I think it was a mistake for him to attend given his role in the company.
 We support people's right to do what they want in their personal time but this was by no means a straight-forward case," Sandberg wrote in an internal post seen by CNN Business.
 Details of the post were first reported by The New York Times.